With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreValley Health Smh Behavioral Health is a mental health clinic in Woodstock, Virginia, located at 759 South Main Street, Suite 102, 22664.
 Valley Health Smh Behavioral Health offers outpatient treatment.
-Valley Health Smh Behavioral Health provides cognitive behavioral therapy, integrated dual diagnosis disorder treatment and behavior modification to adults, children / adolescents and seniors 65 or older.
+Valley Health Smh Behavioral Health provides trauma therapy, behavior modification and integrated dual diagnosis disorder treatment to children / adolescents, young adults and seniors 65 or older.
 Some other services provided by Valley Health Smh Behavioral Health include suicide prevention services.

 Learn MoreBurlington United Methodist Family Services/collins Clinical Building is a mental health facility in Burlington, WV, located at 120 Hope Lane, in the 26710 zip code.
 Burlington United Methodist Family Services/collins Clinical Building provides residential treatment.
-Burlington United Methodist Family Services/collins Clinical Building provides activity therapy, couples/family therapy and behavior modification to children / adolescents.
+Burlington United Methodist Family Services/collins Clinical Building provides behavior modification, psychotropic medication and couples/family therapy to children / adolescents.
 Burlington United Methodist Family Services/collins Clinical Building also supports children/adolescents with serious emotional disturbance.
-Some other services available at Burlington United Methodist Family Services/collins Clinical Building include education services, psychosocial rehabilitation services and vocational rehabilitation services.
+Some other services available at Burlington United Methodist Family Services/collins Clinical Building include case management, vocational rehabilitation services and psychosocial rehabilitation services.

 Learn MoreGrafton Inc Berryville Campus is one of mental health facilities in Berryville, Virginia, located at 401 Grafton Lane, 22611 zip code.
 Grafton Inc Berryville Campus provides residential treatment.
-Grafton Inc Berryville Campus provides integrated dual diagnosis disorder treatment, individual psychotherapy and trauma therapy to children / adolescents.
-Grafton Inc Berryville Campus also supports LGBT, children/adolescents with serious emotional disturbance and people with trauma.
+Grafton Inc Berryville Campus provides integrated dual diagnosis disorder treatment, couples/family therapy and behavior modification to children / adolescents.
+Grafton Inc Berryville Campus also supports people with trauma, LGBT and children/adolescents with serious emotional disturbance.
 Additional services provided at Grafton Inc Berryville Campus include education services, family psychoeducation and case management.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.